Erwann-M/fessebouc/README.md

 Here is my reinterpretation of the famous facebook site.

+## description

 This is a training that I imposed on myself after finishing the openclassroom php course.
 I am at the very beginning of my php training, so this site is really messy and can be improved.
 I also and especially created it in order to make my friends laugh.

 It is coding in **HTML5** **CSS3** and **PHP**.

-The site is nevertheless functional, it is connected to an SQL database.
+The site is nevertheless functional but not finishes, it is connected to an SQL database.

+## Screenshot

 So you can register (passwords are encrypted in the database) :
 ![Capture d’écran (72)](https://user-images.githubusercontent.com/51136036/119128315-ccfb8200-ba35-11eb-98f7-be4f6f50f3d0.png)